antronerds/r2-tutorials/docs/Multiple_Datasets.md

-The red arrow in the �did you know box� indicates a handy module to obtain a quick overview of the expression level patterns for most of the datasets R2 contains (providing that the normalization allows comparisons between datasets).
+The red arrow in the "did you know box" indicates a handy module to obtain a quick overview of the expression level patterns for most of the datasets R2 contains (providing that the normalization allows comparisons between datasets).

-1. Click �view Expression in many datasets� and a new screen (or Tab) appears depicting colored dots.
+1. Click "view Expression in many datasets" and a new screen (or Tab) appears depicting colored dots.
 The colored dots are representing the different dataset categories (cell line dataset, Tumor or Normal Tissue etcetera).
 Via this module (effectively the 2D distribution) you can easily detect in what way your probeset of interest is expressed in many other datasets.
 At the Y-axis the 2log transformed average expression level and the standard deviation is represented.
-    The X-axis �overlap avoider� is simply a means to represent all datasets in the plot without overlap of the circles.
+    The X-axis "overlap avoider" is simply a means to represent all datasets in the plot without overlap of the circles.
 Figure 9 clearly shows that the MYCN expression is also high in other dataset which could be of interest and a second Neuroblastoma dataset.
-Next to the graphs 2 tables summarize dataset names and a R-value set to �1.
+Next to the graphs 2 tables summarize dataset names and a R-value set to "1.
 The R-value comes of use with the 2D-distrubution module where you can quickly scan the correlation between two genes for all datasets of the same platform in R2.
 This module is discussed in the correlate genes tutorial.